Everthings/NeuralTracing/README.md

 ## Authors
 Andy Xu and Spencer Solit<br />
-with help from Zhihao Zheng and Prof. Penguyu Hong
+with help from Zhihao Zheng and Prof. Pengyu Hong

 ## Acknowledgments
 We adapted the following open-source libararies to fit our needs to expedite the coding process: